-There is no such thing as a capital repayment mortgage as all mortgages charge interest there will always be an interest element with mortgages.
+There is no such thing as a capital repayment mortgage as all mortgages charge interest there will always be an interest element within the mortgage and not just the capital alone being repaid.
 Capital repayment usually refers to the capital repayment plan put in place to repay the capital borrowed when a borrower takes out an interest only mortgage where the capital is repaid at the end of the term.

 Interest only mortgages are very risky and proper advice from a digital mortgage broker should be sought before you decide to take on one.

-With interest only mortgages you pay only the interest on the total capital yo borrowed each month.
+With interest only mortgages you pay only the interest on the total capital you borrowed each month.
 Your monthly payments remain fixed because the total capital borrowed does not go down.
-This is because your monthly payments do not go towards your capital repayment and your capital has to be repaid at the end of the mortgage term.
+This is because your monthly payments do not go towards your capital repayment but rather the interest being charges on the mortgage and your capital has to be repaid at the end of the mortgage term.
 The mortgage lender will require you have a capital repayment strategy for this and will only approve you for an interest- only mortgage if they feel your capital repayment strategy is sufficient.